z9er/CyberpunkTHING/Test Page/Mods Section - Enemies and Difficulty.md

 #### THING

-Breach minigame starts immediately and is the time allowed is lowered by 70%
+Breach minigame starts immediately and the time allowed is lowered by 70%

   &#10240;